EPCCed/eidf-docs/docs/services/s3/getting-started.md

 #### Public buckets within the EIDF Data Publishing Service

-Use bucket names of form `<project-name>-<bucket-name>` for public buckets within the [EIDF Data Publishing Service](../datapublishing/service.md), if accessing anonymously.
+Use bucket names of form `<project-name>-<bucket-name>`, with the bucket name prefixed by the project name, and delimited by a dash, `-`, for public buckets within the [EIDF Data Publishing Service](../datapublishing/service.md), if accessing anonymously.
 For example:

 ```text
 eidfNNN-somebucket
 eidfNNN-somebucket/some-data-file.csv
 ```

-!!!
-Info "Projects, tenancies, bucket names and the EIDF Data Publishing Service"

-    The EIDF Data Publishing Service also has a tenancy within the EIDF S3 Service for all the buckets for all the projects that publish data using the service.
-This shared tenancy is distinct from the project-specific tenancies used for project-specific buckets.

-    Prefixing the bucket names with the project names allows for different projects to have buckets with the same name within the EIDF Data Publishing Service without ambiguity.

 #### Public buckets and URLs